Condielj/json_to_pd_dataframe/README.md

 # json_to_pd_dataframe
-Reads a database column containing json and breaks them out into neat columns for analysis.
+Queries a database that contains one or more columns composed of json blocks and splits them into individual columns within the same dataframe.
+Outputs to a CSV for analysis.